 If you intend to run a national event or an event of a significant size, you may require additional specialist help.
-Please see sources of information in appendix IV.
+Please see sources of information in Appendix VII.
 In addition to the common law 'duty of care' owed to those attending the event there are a number of key pieces of legislation, which are applicable to events the most relevant include:

-- The Safety, Health and Welfare at Work Acts of 1989 and 2005 and associated regulations - Planning and Development Act 2001:Part XVI (licensing of outdoor events regulations) - Fire Services Act 1981 (responsibility for fire safety on persons in control of premises) - Fire Services Act 1981 and 2003 (licensing of indoor events regulations) - Waste Management Acts, 1996 and 2001
+- The Safety, Health and Welfare at Works Acts of 2005 and associated regulations - Part XVI Planning and Development Act 2000 (as amended) and the Planning and Development Regulations 2015 - Fire Services Act 1981 and 2003 (responsibility for fire safety on persons in control of premises) - Waste Management Acts, 1996 and 2001 - Health and Welfare at Work (General Applications) Regulations 2007 to 2016 - Health and Welfare at Work (Construction) Regulations 2013 (S.I.
+No. 291 of 2013)

-The Safety, Health and Welfare at Work Acts of 1989 and 2005 and associated regulations (e.g. Construction Regulations, General Application Regulations) applies directly to employers, employees, contractor and anyone who is affected by a work activity (member of the public, passer-by, trespassers).
+The Safety, Health and Welfare at Work Acts of 2005 and associated regulations (e.g. Construction Regulations, General Application Regulations) applies directly to employers, employees, contractor and anyone who is affected by a work activity (member of the public, passer-by, trespassers).